 Meet Our Team of Care Providers

 Tanya is thrilled to have set some roots down in the Kootenays to raise her young, and growing family and to become part of the Apple Tree team.
 She has been working as a midwife in Nelson since 2008 after graduating from the UBC Midwifery Program.
 In 2012, she completed a Masters of Public Health from Johns Hopkins.
 She is currently the President-Elect at the College of Midwives of BC and Adjunct professor at UBC Midwifery.
 She enjoys being part of this thriving community and spending time outdoors: snowboarding, hiking, and beaching as well as traveling to new places or visiting family and friends.

 has been practicing as a family physician in Nelson since 2004 after receiving her medical degree from Ottawa.
 She is a strong advocate and supporter of women receiving a holistic and supportive approach to maternity care.
-Lisa is the chair of the local Perinatal Committee and works closely with the hospital to maintain excellent quality of care at Kootenay Lake Hospital.
+Lisa is the past chair of the local Perinatal Committee and works closely with the hospital to maintain excellent quality of care at Kootenay Lake Hospital.
 She has a young son Evan and loves to play with the Moving Mosaic Samba Band.